bossman48/GLADIGATOR/Comparison-Open-Graph-Dataset/README.md

-# GLADIGATOR vs OGB Benchmark: Performance Comparison
+# GLaDiGAtor vs OGB Benchmark: Performance Comparison

 ## Overview
-This project compares GLADIGATOR with other methods using the Open Graph Benchmark (OGB) ***ogbl-biokg*** dataset.
-The comparison evaluates GLADIGATOR's performance on a standardized benchmark dataset.
+This project compares GLaDiGAtor with other methods using the Open Graph Benchmark (OGB) ***ogbl-biokg*** dataset.
+The comparison evaluates GLaDiGAtor's performance on a standardized benchmark dataset.

 ### Project Overview
 - **Dataset**: OGB ***ogbl-biokg*** (Open Graph Benchmark for biological knowledge graphs)
-- **Objective**: Compare GLADIGATOR's performance against other methods on a standardized benchmark
+- **Objective**: Compare GLaDiGAtor's performance against other methods on a standardized benchmark
 - **Additional Data**: BioGrid and UniProt data for enhanced graph construction

 ### 1. Build-Graph